FAIR Insurance Claim Guide

 Do not wait until evidence has been changed

 The safest time to involve an appraiser is before cleanup, repair, reframing, disposal, or salvage decisions make the facts harder to reconstruct.
-Conservation and mitigation may be urgent, but valuation documentation still depends on preserving the record.
+Mitigation may be urgent, but valuation documentation still depends on preserving the record.

 • Photograph the item as found, including full views, backs, labels, signatures, serial numbers, frames, mounts, cases, and all visible damage.